fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

 * **Debugger**:

     * Added support for multiprocessing in the debugger.

+    	* New Django launches no longer have -noreload to take advantage of that (but existing launches have to be manually edited -- or removed and recreated).

     * When terminating a process its subprocesses are also killed (avoiding django zombie processes).